usaid-cs/yesterday-i-learned/biology.md

 1. It takes three weeks for a "head and shoulders"-like shampoo with pyrithione zinc to treat dandruff, caused by the Malassezia fungus.
 1. There are [*a lot*](http://www.npr.org/sections/krulwich/2011/06/01/128389587/look-up-the-billion-bug-highway-you-cant-see) of bugs in the sky.
 Like billions in a square kilometre of sky.
 1. The *Guinea Worm* is a parasite that only infects humans.
 It enters through the digestive system, and reproduces by crawling out of the victim's foot.
 It will most likely be the first parasite to ever be eradicated.
+1. It's the cumin, more than other ingredients, that causes the classic curry body odour.
+Garlic and onion can, unrelatedly, cause breath problems.
+1. Egg-laying chickens are usually killed by the 130th week, when they are done producing around 200g of cholesterol.